 What are you looking for?

-Our mass tort attorneys have been litigating medical devices cases for decades.
-One of KBA’s attorneys worked at FDA and served the industry for several years.
-All of the attorneys at KBA have held leadership positions and litigated medical device lawsuits.
 We have handled cases from intake to trial.
-KBA’s attorneys frequently speak at industry events on these topics.
-Other law firms refer their cases to KBA because of its experience, client responsiveness, and dedication.
+KBD’s attorneys frequently speak at industry events on these topics.
+Other law firms refer their cases to KBD because of its experience, client responsiveness, and dedication.
+We pride ourselves on our ability to handle medical device cases.

-We are passionate about these defective medical device lawsuit cases because they usually involve serious injuries to people who were simply following their doctors’ advice and trying to get better.
+We are passionate about these defective medical device cases because they usually involve serious injuries to people who were simply following their doctors’ advice and trying to get better.
+Having worked with FDA, regulatory, biomedical, human factors, and risk management experts, we are uniquely positioned to understand industry standards, best practices, and the underlying legal, regulatory, and practical implications of medical device cases.
+We know the industry from sales reps to the C-Suite.

-We have done well in this area of law because these cases involve complicated relationships between engineering, science, medicine, and the law, especially FDA regulations and other industry standards, and we thrive in challenging situations.
-Following is some background about our medical device litigation practice group.
+We have done well in this area of law because these cases involve complicated relationships between engineering, science, medicine, and the law, especially FDA regulations and other industry standards.
+Our team thrives in challenging situations because we’re empathetic, compassionate human beings, we are leaders in the law and in our communities, and we are athletes, former and current.
+We pick our spots and fight like hell for the goals our clients set forth for us.

 What is a medical device?